The weather changes the beans,

 of breaking—there, just at the edge of perception—

-the heart a wildflower in spring.
+the heart becomes a wildflower in spring.
 It is simple kindness

-that grows us, the kind she brings with her everywhere.
+that grows us, the kind my friend brought with her everywhere.

 Even now, I can see her swaying as she played,